Staycation Ideas for Kids at Home (6 Fun & Budget-Friendly Summer Holiday Days)

 Just a clear theme and a simple plan.

-6 Budget-Friendly Summer Holiday Ideas to try at home
+6 Budget-Friendly Staycation Ideas for kids to try at home

 Bring the beach to your living room — no passport required.